 It’s now the smartest fish that wins, not the biggest fish.

-Finding good e-Commerce people
+Lesson #5 - Find good e-Commerce people

-We keep half an eye on the job ads in the worlds of marketing, creative and e-Commerce because they are a great place to look out for trends.
+We keep half an eye on the job ads in the worlds of marketing, creative and e-Commerce because they’re a great place to look out for trends.

-What we’ve really seen this year, is that there’s a high demand for good e-Commerce people, but a lot of businesses either don’t know what they are looking for, or undervalue the skills required.
+What we’ve really seen this year, is that there’s a high demand for good e-Commerce people.
+But, a lot of businesses either don’t know what they are looking for, or undervalue the skills required.

 These businesses define e-Commerce roles that stretch across marketing, sales, design, code development, system integration and commercial acumen.
 And believe us, there’s very few people who have ALL those skills.
 And if they do, they’re probably working for themselves.